-There are some more specialised aspects of Asciidoctor markup, which you might need to dig deeper to find in the manual; we list some of them here.
+There are some more specialized aspects of Asciidoctor markup, which you might need to dig deeper to find in the manual; we list some of them here.

 This can be worked around by introducing line breaks into the macro.
 See: